Offline Imitation of Badminton Player Behavior via Experiential Contexts and Brownian Motion: Methodology

 where $\widetilde{\tau}_{t}^{p}$ denotes the correct action sequence $\{a_{t|p}^{p}\}$, and $\{\tau_{n,t}^{p}\}$ denotes the extracted experiences.
 For ease of notation, we let $\tau_{t}^{p} = \{\widetilde{\tau}_{t}^{p}, {\{\tau_{n,t}^{p}\}}\}$.

-The experience extraction function $EXP$ identifies historical rallies resembling a given input state, and outputs corresponding action sequences.
-Before training, we created a dictionary using discrete values for player, opponent, and shuttlecock positions (based on a 10x10 grid) and shot types.
-This dictionary efficiently stores action sequences for rallies with similar discrete states.
-When a new state is input, we retrieve matching rallies from the dictionary based on player, opponent, shuttlecock positions, and shot types.
-The intersected rallies provide experienced combinations, and their action sequences construct the context space.
-Figure \ref{fig:experience} illustrates the experience extraction process.
-For instance, if the shuttlecock is at position 25, player at 27, opponent at 35, and shot type is clear (denoted as C), we find experiences meeting these conditions.
-If strict conditions are not met, we expand the range until a fitting experience is found.

-Although dictionary retrieval may introduce errors due to relaxed selection criteria, the goal is to establish context spaces for the agent to learn and select appropriate contexts.
-Balancing the trade-off between error and generalization ability is crucial.
-A stricter criterion reduces errors but may limit generalization during sparse states, emphasizing the need for effective training to ensure proper context generalization.

-Figure \ref{fig:ECS} illustrates the procedure that ECS constructs the context space and selects contexts as tactical intents based on the extracted experiences.
-We employ the variational autoencoders (VAE) \cite{kingma2013auto, rezende2014stochastic} architecture as the context encoder and context decoder for learning meaningful context representations from experiences.
+We employ the variational autoencoders (VAE) \cite{kingma2013auto,rezende2014stochastic} architecture as the context encoder and context decoder for learning meaningful context representations from experiences.
 For the $t$-th step in a rally, the context encoder $q$ encodes experiences $\{\tau_{n,t}^{p}\}$ into contexts.
 The context encoder $q$ encodes the $n$-th experience $\tau_{n,t}^{p}$ into context $z_{n}$:

 ECS iteratively encodes every experience into a context and collects them as $Z_{ctx}$ for building a context space.
-Following existing work (e.g., \cite{garnelo2018conditional, hamilton2017inductive}) producing latent representations, we average the collected contexts $Z_{ctx}$ to get the centroid of the context space $\bar{z}_{ctx}$:
+Following existing work (e.g., \cite{garnelo2018conditional,hamilton2017inductive}) producing latent representations, we average the collected contexts $Z_{ctx}$ to get the centroid of the context space $\bar{z}_{ctx}$:

 We concatenate the centroid of the context space $\bar{z}_{ctx}$ and state embedding $x_{t}^{p}$ and use a linear layer as the context selector $CTX$ to select the player context $z_{ctx}$ as the agent's intent: